antoanparashkevov/MPA-ExpressJS/README.md

         - no access
     - Admin role
       - create facility/ies which can be used globally on each accommodation post

+# <p id="how-to-run">How to run the app on your computer</p>

+1. You can download the project ZIP file or you can clone the repository directly.
+2. Open the project with IDE/Code Editor like VS Code or any of the Jetbrains product which supports the JavaScript syntax.
+5. Install all modules that are listed on `package.json` file and their dependencies with `npm install` or `yarn install`.
+6. Type `npm start` to run the project in the browser.
+It will start on `http://localhost:8000`, but you can change it to another URL if necessary.
+Type `y` to do it.

 # <p id="project-structure">Project Structure</p>
 - Server